Love is in the air, and in the waters too

 Passion in the north

 The aurora borealis isn't the only spectacle that will leave you starry-eyed in Whitehorse, Yukon.
 Below the waterline in the Yukon River system, spawning kokanee salmon and Chinook salmon have their richest Valentine's Day red on display, and arctic grayling keep their companions close by locking fins during the vibratory release of milt (fish sperm) and roe (eggs).

-Whether you’re planning a weekend getaway or a honeymoon, be sure to get to know the city’s aquatic romantics.
+Whether you’re planning a weekend staycation or a honeymoon, be sure to get to know the city’s aquatic romantics.